dotnet/aspire/src/Aspire.Hosting.Azure.PostgreSql/README.md

                        .WithReference(postgresdb);
 ```

 The `WithReference` method configures a connection in the `MyService` project named `postgresdb`.
-In the _Program.cs_ file of `MyService`, the database connection can be consumed using:
+In the _Program.cs_ file of `MyService`, the database connection can be consumed using the client library [Aspire.Npgsql](https://www.nuget.org/packages/Aspire.Npgsql):

 ```csharp
 builder.AddNpgsqlDataSource("postgresdb");